-President Trump May Declare Opioid Epidemic National Emergency
+Trump Administration To Declare Opioid Crisis A Public Health Emergency

 In a policy change this week, the director of the Food and Drug Administration told a congressional committee the agency will begin working to promote medication assisted treatment—using methadone, buprenorphine or naltrexone to help addicts in recovery.
 That's significant because some states currently won't pay for some of those treatments.
 Advocates will be listening for what, if anything, the president says about that.

-Humphreys says he's interested in what measures the president proposes as part of the emergency declaration.
+Humphreys says he's interested in what measures the president proposes as part of an emergency declaration.
 For example, he could announce he'll use his authority to negotiate cheaper prices for drugs.
 Humphreys says the president could say, "In an emergency, we're going to use our power as a big purchaser to say to naloxone manufacturers that ... we want 40 percent off or whatever, to use that leverage which currently we can't do legally."

 But, when the president speaks on the opioid epidemic Thursday, advocates say the key issue will be what he says about funding.
 Congress is currently spending $500 million a year on addiction treatment programs.
 Dr. Kolodny says to help the more that 27 million Americans abusing opioids, much more is needed.
 He puts the price tag at $6 billion each year.
 "You want that opioid addicted individual to be able to access effective outpatient treatment more easily than they can get pills, heroin, or fentanyl," Dr. Kolody says.